o3de/o3de.org/content/docs/contributing/to-docs/blog-posts.md

     ---
     ```

+    {{ note }}
-    Note that the blog is automated and that the `date` field determines when the blog will first become visible if your pull request is accepted and merged.
+    Blog posting is automated and that the `date` field determines when the blog will first become visible if your pull request is accepted and merged.
+    {{ /note }}
 6. Commit your changes to your branch. **Ensure your commit(s) are DCO signed!***

 7. Push your branch to your fork (`origin`).
 Go to your fork on GitHub and create a pull request from your fork/branch to o3de/o3de.org/main (`upstream`).